The course aims at a perfect balance between theory and practice. Therefore, prerequisites include:

 Kaggle Kernels & Azure ML

-The easiest way to start working with course materials is to visit Kaggle Dataset mlcourse.ai and fork some Kernels (please keep them private).
+The easiest way to start working with course materials (no local sotware installation) is to visit Kaggle Dataset mlcourse.ai and fork some Kernels (please keep them private).
 All your Jupyter notebooks with Anaconda are live and running in your browser.
 Almost all needed datasets are there as well.
 However, uploading other datasets might be tiresome.

 Pip & Anaconda